raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-1.md

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/move-6.png" width="500"></kbd>

 ## Add Environments
-Once you have accessed the Move console Add Environments In my case I have two source environments, and esx server and a hyper-v server There are some additional actions needed for both
+Once you have accessed the Move console first step is to Add Environments In my case I have two source environments, an esx server and a hyper-v server There are some additional actions needed for both

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/move-7.png" width="900"></kbd>